 Both in-person walking tours and self-guided driving tours are available for prospective students and their families.
 Click here to see all options and to RSVP.
 Contact Admissions for further details.

 In June 2020, LMU received more than $2.3 million in CARES Act funding for direct student aid.
 More information and details on who is eligible and how to receive the CARES Act Emergency Relief Grant can be found on the Financial Aid website.
 For information on CARES Act eligibility, view the CARES Act Report.

 Every classroom is stocked with sanitizing wipes, and hand sanitizer is available in classroom hallways, as well as lobbies and building entrances.
-Face masks are currently required indoors at all times, regardless of vaccination status, pursuant to existing L.A.
-Public Health mandates.
+As of March 7, face masks are no longer required indoors, pursuant to current L.A.
+County Public Health guidelines.